matsadler/magnus/README.md

 universe.
 A sorcerer who believed he could tame the psychic energy of the Warp.
 Ultimately, his hubris lead to his fall to Chaos, but lets hope using this library turns out better for you.

+## License

+This project is licensed under the MIT license, see LICENSE.